 [63.
 Deleted by No. 36 of 2000 s.
 7.]

-64. Issue of writs for general election
+64. General elections, issue of writs for

 (1) If an Assembly is dissolved before 1 November last preceding its expiry year, the Governor shall cause a writ for elections in all the districts to be issued not later than 10 days after the dissolution.